j-m-li/vi/README.md

 As expected nothing works !

-It looks like Copilot is make errors to see if you can report them to it.
+It looks like Copilot is making errors to see if you can report them to it.

 By using Copilot you train the IA...
 That why it is free...